California High-Speed Rail

 California HSR Northern Bookend

 I place “?” beside the $19.6 billion San Jose-Gilroy-Merced Wye segment due to the current plan for Quad Gate Systems at over 20 railroad crossings between San Jose and Gilroy.
-Transportation engineers call over/underpasses to eliminate roadway crossings “Grade Separations.”
-For reasons described further below, I anticipate that the San Jose-Gilroy HSR segment will increase from $19.6 billion to $22 billion with more grade separations.
+For higher speed, frequency, safety, and schedule reliability, transportation engineers prefer grade separations (over/underpasses) and street closures to eliminate railroad crossings.

 California HSR Southern Bookend

-This map from HSR Alliance also illustrates the 170-mile Brightline West Las Vegas-Rancho Cucamonga HSR project which broke ground in 2024.
-It should be testing high-speed trains in 2029 and commercially operating them in 2030.
+This map from HSR Alliance also illustrates the 170-mile Brightline West Las Vegas-Rancho Cucamonga HSR project, which broke ground in 2024.
+It should be testing high-speed trains in 2029 and commercially operating in 2030.

 California HSR System by Environmental Clearance & Construction Segment